Why I Dislike Switch Statements

 reason about.
 For instance, it’s now very clear whether all paths through the

-function lead to a return
+function lead to a return.

-makes this pattern much less elegant.
+The need for default makes this pattern much less elegant.
 The equivalent is:

 int func(int i) {